 María Ruíz-Martínez (she, her, hers) is a PhD candidate in Equity, Bilingualism & Biliteracy at the University of Colorado Boulder.
 She is interested in how translingual people teach and learn across home, school, and community contexts by examining how race and the interrelated categories of sexuality, gender, class, indigeneity, ethnicity, dis/ability, and legal status impact these endeavors.
 María’s experience as an educator and lived experiences in Milwaukee, Wisconsin, inform her belief that education is a relational practice of imagination, liberation, and social change.
+When she is not working on her dissertation, she enjoys watching cipher battles and spoken word performances, taking long hikes with her pup Choco, dancing to all genres of music, and playing with her nieces and nephews.

 Devon (he, him, his) is a PhD student at CU Boulder studying teacher learning and bilingual education.
 Prior to moving to Colorado, he was a fifth grade bilingual math teacher in New York City.
 Devon is excited to collectively learn alongside institute participants in pursuit of intersectional, anti-oppressive educational practices.

-Page's (they, them, theirs) research centers BIPOC transgender and non-binary young people.
+Page (they, them, theirs) research centers BIPOC transgender and non-binary young people.
 Page sees spaces of learning as sites for growth and resistance, where through radical self-acceptance, critical consciousness and brave dialogue we can collectively live into a queer, loving future.
 Family time and adventures outside bring me deep joy.

 Robyn (she, her, hers) is a middle school English teacher in Texas, who pursues educational equity for her students.
 She plans to enter graduate school in the fall to continue exploring the ways in which public education can function in the service of social justice.